bugzilla/bugzilla/docs/en/rst/upgrading/overview.rst

    upgraded Bugzilla.
 If you wish to revert to the old Bugzilla version for any reason, you will have to restore your system from a backup.
-Those with critical data or large installations may wish to trial the upgrade on a development server first, using a copy of the production data and configuration.
+Those with critical data or large installations may wish to test the upgrade on a development server first, using a copy of the production data and configuration.

 Bugzilla uses the Git version control system to store its code.
 A modern Bugzilla installation consists of a checkout of a stable version of the code from our Git repository.
 This makes upgrading much easier.
-If this is true of you, see :ref:`upgrading-with-git`.
+If this is true of your installation, see :ref:`upgrading-with-git`.

 Before Git, we used to use Bazaar and, before that, CVS.
 If your installation of Bugzilla consists of a checkout from one of those two systems, you need to